rrusk/DancePracticeMusicPlayer/README.md

 The JSON file should be a dictionary where each key is the name of your custom practice type, and the value is an object containing:

 - `dances` (list of strings): The sequence of dance sub-folder names to include in the playlist
-- `num_selections` (integer): The default number of songs to select for each dance type in the dances list
+- `num_selections` (integer): The default number of songs to select for each dance.
+This is ignored if play_all_songs is set to true
+- `play_all_songs` (boolean, optional): If true, the player selects all available songs for a dance, ignoring num_selections Defaults to false
 - `auto_update (boolean):` If true, the playlist will automatically generate a new set of songs and restart when it reaches the end
 - `play_single_song (boolean):` If true, the player will stop after playing the entirety of a single song from the current selection
 - `randomize_playlist (boolean):` If true, songs for each dance type will be randomly selected.
 If false, they will be displayed in a fixed order after selection